On Tuesday we returned to Venice, this time to spend the entire day there.

 to quieter parts of Venice.

-a similar close-up of the bell tower.
+Here is a closer view of the basilica.
 This basilica was built in the 11th century

 and originally served as the private chapel of the Doges.
 Now it's the cathedral